 There are many ways to expand the colors in your diet when it comes to planning holiday meals:

-- Choose one from each color.
+- Choose one selection from each color group.
 Use the list above to guide you in your meal preparation during the holidays.
 To ensure a meal with a variety of colors of produce, choose at least one food from each color group.
-You can get more bang for your color buck by combining foods, such as by making a fruit salad with some reds, oranges, greens, and blues.
+You can get more bang for your color buck by combining foods, such as making a fruit salad with some reds, oranges, greens, and blues.

 - Select your greens.
-When you make a side salad for your holiday dinner, don’t stop with iceberg lettuce–try a variety of leafy greens, and add chopped veggies from several color groups to round out your salad.
+When you make a side salad for your holiday dinner, don’t stop with iceberg lettuce.
+Try a variety of leafy green and add chopped veggies from several color groups to round out your salad.

 - Buy frozen or canned.
 Choosing fresh produce may seem like the only way to enjoy the benefits of fruits and vegetables, but that is not true.
 Choosing the canned or frozen versions allows you to have your favorites even when they’re out of season.
 Sometimes the frozen varieties may even be more

 nutrient denseas they were picked at peak ripeness.
 Just make sure that the label only lists the fruit or vegetable and no other ingredients.

 To add color to your holiday meals, include a variety of different types of fruits and vegetables, add vegetables to your recipes when possible, bake using fruit, and use a mixture of leafy greens for your salad.

 A holiday menu loaded with fresh fruits and vegetables of all colors can be equally delicious and nutritious, and it makes for attractive meals that will wow your dinner guests.